Clinical Commissioning Group (CCG) is committed to openness, transparency and accountability.

 Details of staff salaries and allowances can be found in our annual reports

 2.3 Staff pay and grading structures

 Our ‘pay multiple’, which is the ratio between the highest paid salary and the median average salary of the whole of the CCG’s workforce, is 2.64.
 This is updated yearly in the CCG’s annual report.

 NHS Greenwich CCG does not currently have a staff structure chart, as the CCG is currently going through a period of reorganisation.

 2.4 Pay – Very senior managers

 Details of salaries for very senior managers can be found in our annual reports which are available here.

 2.5 Pay – NHS staff other than very senior managers

 Staff pay scales are in line with the NHS Agenda for Change pay bands.
-Spine points from 1 April 2016 can be found here.
+Spine points are available on the NHS Employers website.

 High cost area supplements (HCAS) are paid to all NHS staff groups who are covered by the Agenda for Change agreement on working in inner and outer London and the fringe zones.